HOW TO SPEND 3 DAYS IN DUBLIN

 - 1.2.3 Day 3 in Dublin

 If you are planning your Dublin itinerary and wondering about the best things to do in Dublin in 3 days, this post is for you.
-Find out about what to do in Dublin and how to spend three days plus more important travel tips for your first trip.
+Find out about what to do and how to spend 3 days in Dublin plus more important travel tips for your first trip.

 Dublin is a fun, lively and very friendly city filled with welcoming people who are proud of their heritage.
 Everyone I met in Dublin gave me recommendations on restaurants, told me stories and gladly chatted with me at any given time.
 The food was great, the city safe, plenty of sightseeing and history as well as a thriving music scene.
 I truly believe everyone should visit Dublin at some point!